amirrajan/pomodoro-text/README.md

 - you'll get a text: "back to work!"
 - `status`: "no pomodoro's currently running"
 - `take care of bills`: "take care of bills at ..."
+- `clear` or ` ` cancels the current action, whether it's a break or a task
+- any pre-mature changes in a task will change the end time (logging it as an interruption)

 Hopefully you get the idea.
 Features in the pipeline: